kirshiyin89/flutter_navigation/README.md

-# How to implement navigation between manu items in Flutter with Navigation drawer
+# How to implement navigation between menu items in Flutter with Navigation drawer

 This project is a demo for my technical article on medium.com: